olykov/gym-bot/README.md

     weight DECIMAL(5,2),             -- Weight in kg
     reps DECIMAL(5,2)                -- Number of repetitions
 )
--- Used for training history display and progress tracking
+-- Used for training history display, personal record calculation, and progress tracking
 ```

 ## 🛠️ Setup & Installation